jundalisay/spblist/content/en/material/principles/part-2/chapter-02b.md

 This is why space in Superphysics is plotted sequentially, similar to a printer which prints an image line by line.

 All these slices or pages then only follow Euclidean geometry.
 These are glued together by the abstract mind to create 3D worlds through aethereal links between perceptions.

+{{< img src="/graphics/physics/traf.png" cap="To get the position of the cloud over Trafalgar square, Einstein's system uses vectors and tensors.
+In Superphysics, the same result is obtained by knowing the nature of both the cloud and that of Trafalgar square.
+In this way, the Pythagorean theorem is not applied to spacetime, but to the differences between the changing natures of the cloud relative to Trafalgar square." alt="Trafalgar Square" >}}